Lotte Reiniger: Adulthood and success

-Reiniger, in devising a predecessor to the multiplane camera for certain effects, preceded Ub Iwerks and Walt Disney by a decade.
-Above her animation table, a camera with a manual shutter was placed in order to achieve this.
-She placed planes of glass to achieve a layered effect.
-The setup was then backlit.
-This camera setup was later invented simultaneously and innovated in cel animation.
-Reiniger wrote instructions on how to construct her "trick-table" in her book, Shadow puppets, shadow theatres, and shadow films.
-In addition to Reiniger's silhouette actors, Prince Achmed boasted dream-like backgrounds by Walter Ruttmann (her partner in the Die Nibelungen sequence) and Walter Türck, and a symphonic score by Wolfgang Zeller.
+Reiniger developed a predecessor to the multiplane camera for certain effects.
+As described in Reiniger's book Shadow Puppets, Shadow Theatres, and Shadow Films, she placed backlit planes of glass in front of a camera with a manual shutter to achieve a layered effect.
+Again, she presaged Disney; only in the 1930s would Disney and Ub Iwerks develop the version of the multiplane camera that would become a mainstay of traditional animation.
+In addition to Reiniger's silhouette characters, Prince Achmed featured dream-like backgrounds by Walter Ruttmann (her partner in the Die Nibelungen sequence) and Walter Türck, and a symphonic score by Wolfgang Zeller.
 Additional effects were added by Carl Koch and Berthold Bartosch.

 Following the success of Prince Achmed, Reiniger was able to make a second feature.
 Doktor Dolittle und seine Tiere (Doctor Dolittle and his Animals, 1928) was based on the first of the English children's books by Hugh Lofting.
-The film tells of the good Doctor's voyage to Africa to help heal sick animals.
-It is currently available only in a television version with new music, voice-over narration and the images playing at too many frames per second.
+The film tells of the doctor's voyage to Africa to help heal sick animals.
+It is currently available only in a television version with new music, voice-over narration, and a high framerate.
 The score of this three-part film was composed by Kurt Weill, Paul Hindemith and Paul Dessau.

 A year later, Reiniger co-directed her first live-action film with Rochus Gliese, Die Jagd nach dem Glück (The Pursuit of Happiness, 1929), a tale about a shadow-puppet troupe.
 The film starred Jean Renoir and Berthold Bartosch and included a 20-minute silhouette performance by Reiniger.
-Unfortunately, the film was completed just as sound came to Germany and release of the film was delayed until 1930 to dub in voices by different actors—the result being disappointing.
+The film was completed just as sound came to Germany, and release of the film was delayed until 1930 to dub in voices by different actors.

 Reiniger attempted to make a third animated feature, inspired by Maurice Ravel's opera L'enfant et les sortilèges (The Child and the Bewitched Things, 1925), but was unable to clear all of the individual rights to Ravel's music, the libretto (by the novelist Colette), and an unexpected number of copyright holders.
-When Ravel died in 1937 the clearance became even more complex and Lotte finally abandoned the project, although she had designed sequences and animated some scenes to convince potential backers and the rights-holders.
+When Ravel died in 1937, the clearance became even more complex and Reiniger finally abandoned the project, although she had designed sequences and animated some scenes to convince potential backers and the rights-holders.

 Reiniger worked on several films with British poet, critic, and musician Eric Walter White, who wrote an early book-length essay on her work.